 Many times, an accident results in brain bruising, bleeding, tearing, and swelling.
 More than 40% of Traumatic Brain Injury (TBI) incidents occur because of vehicle accidents.
 It is imperative to understand that not all injuries are immediately apparent.
 It is not unusual for an auto accident victim to feel “fine” right after the event, only to have experienced serious, even life-threatening injuries that are not diagnosed until later.
 Of the one million people examined each year after suffering a blow to the head, 50,000 to 100,000 of those individuals will experience prolonged problems that significantly affect their lives, including their ability to work.
 If there is any chance you have had a head injury due to an accident, it is vital that you seek prompt medical attention, then contact an experienced Ocala traumatic brain injury lawyer as soon as possible.

-Falls are the leading cause of Traumatic Brain Injury (TBI).
-More than 5.3 million Americans are currently living with long-term disabilities as a result of TBI.
+Falls are another leading cause of Traumatic Brain Injury (TBI).
+More than 5.3 million Americans are currently living with long-term disabilities because of TBI.
 Every year at least 1.4 million people in this country will suffer a TBI.